dotnet/sdk/documentation/general/analyzer-redirecting.md

 # Redirecting analyzers in SDK to VS

 We will redirect analyzers from the SDK to ones deployed in the VS to avoid the [torn SDK][torn-sdk] issue at design time.
-Only major versions will be redirected because different major versions of the same analyzer cannot be assumed to be compatible.
+Only matching major+minor versions will be redirected because different versions of the same analyzer cannot be assumed to be compatible.
 So this applies to a situation like:
 - Having an analyzer in SDK 9.0.1 referencing Roslyn 4.12.
 That gets deployed to VS 17.12.
 - Having an analyzer in SDK 9.0.7 referencing Roslyn 4.13.